alper/alpernl/content/posts/highlights-for-the-idiot/index.md

 > How would I get anywhere in life?
 How could anyone ever be interested in me?

-> But I couldn’t stop thinking about á and Ã —about Europe, where even the alphabet emitted exuberant sparks—about Ivan’s mother’s Mazda, and how you were always sad when you left Rome.
+> But I couldn’t stop thinking about á and à—about Europe, where even the alphabet emitted exuberant sparks—about Ivan’s mother’s Mazda, and how you were always sad when you left Rome.

 > “You really like this boy,”she said, sounding so sad and affectionate that tears came to my eyes.